-The skilled and compassionate staff of therapists, teachers, behavioral health specialists, nurses, physicians, case managers and chaplain work to develop the whole child restoring mind, body and spirit.
+Our skilled and compassionate staff of therapists, teachers, behavioral health specialists, nurses, physicians, case managers, and chaplains work together to restore the mind, body and spirit of every child.

 A safe and secure residential treatment facility providing a continuum of healing services.
 The village provides care for children who have been severely abused and children with organic disorder.
 Children receive physical, mental, emotional and spiritual rehabilitation that overcomes the ravages of their trauma.